kurtosis-tech/kardinal-playground/README.md

    ./scripts/startup.sh
    ```
    Wait for it to complete.
 For verbose output, use `./scripts/startup.sh --verbose`.
+   🕰️ This can take around 3 minutes!
+Familiarize yourself with the repository while this happens

 2. 🚀 Forward the prod version of the voting app (ideally in a new terminal tab):
    ```